madfam-io/plinto/claudedocs/implementation-reports/strategic-market-positioning-audit-nov17-2025.md

 **Critical Success Factors**:
 1. ✅ **Technical Implementation**: A+ (production-ready)
 2. ✅ **Strategic Positioning**: A (unique market position)
-3. ⚠️ **Go-to-Market Execution**: TBD (Plinto Cloud launch Q1 2026)
+3. ⚠️ **Go-to-Market Execution**: TBD (Janua Cloud launch Q1 2026)

 **Recommendation**: **PROCEED WITH PRODUCTION LAUNCH**

-Plinto has the technical foundation, strategic positioning, and market opportunity to become a category leader in the authentication/identity space.
-The Q1 2026 Plinto Cloud launch will validate the business model and complete the blue-ocean strategy.
+Janua has the technical foundation, strategic positioning, and market opportunity to become a category leader in the authentication/identity space.
+The Q1 2026 Janua Cloud launch will validate the business model and complete the blue-ocean strategy.

 ---

 **Report prepared by**: Strategic Analysis Team
 **Audit date**: November 17, 2025
-**Next review**: Post-Plinto Cloud launch (Q1 2026)
+**Next review**: Post-Janua Cloud launch (Q1 2026)